41 Fresh Kitchen Trends. The Latest Design Trends for Kitchen Cabinets, Colors, Appliances, Flooring and More

 5. Farmhouse Kitchens

-- Farmhouse style isn’t anything new, but for 2016 it’s the au courant take on country style.
+- Farmhouse style isn’t anything new, but for this year it’s the au courant take on country style.

 6. Gourmet Kitchens

 - Many homeowners want to stock their kitchens with all the amenities it takes to cook healthy, delicious gourmet meals.
 Those who are remodeling their kitchens are making space in both their floor plans and their budgets for these amenities.